 - General health: Rheumatoid arthritis, diabetes, thyroid disease, and other immune disorders such as Sjögren’s syndrome are more commonly associated with dry eye

-- Oral medications: Some medications for allergy, depression or acne, for example, can affect the tear film, as can eye surgery, especially laser surgery (e.g. LASIK).
+- Oral medications: Some medications for allergy, depression, or acne, for example, can affect the tear film, such as eye surgery, especially laser surgery (e.g., LASIK).